ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 Pure-breed lifespans
 ^^^^^^^^^^^^^^^^^^^^
-Below are the starting lifespans of the pure-breed species.
+Below are the starting lifespans of the pure-breed species from shortest to longest living.

 .. csv-table::
     :header: Breed, Lifespan, Estimated age\*